hoodiehq-archive/hood.ie-website-old/readme.md

     $ npm install

-Once you've made the required changes you can run `grunt build` to test the changes, the build site will be available in the build folder.
+Once you've made the required changes you can run `grunt build` to test the changes, the built site will be available in the build folder.

 To deploy the project run: